 Before you can marry or form a civil partnership anywhere in England or Wales, either by civil or religious ceremony, you must first give due notice of your intention.

-If you are holding your ceremony at a venue outside the Dudley borough or at a religious building and have a provisional booking letter, it is helpful to bring this along to your appointment as well as the documents listed below.
+If you are holding your ceremony at a venue outside the Dudley borough or at a religious building and have a provisional booking letter, you should bring this along to your appointment as well as the documents listed below.

 After you have given notice at your local register office, the notice will be displayed on their public notice board for the statutory waiting period of 28 days.

-These documents (there will be two, one for each party) must be taken to the registrar or other person who is registering your marriage.
+This document must be taken to the registrar or other person who is registering your marriage.